 The following glyphs are used for BQN syntax.
 Primitives (built-in functions and modifiers) are not listed in this table, and have their own page.
 Digits, characters, and the underscore _

-are used for numbers, and identifiers or variable names.
+are used for numbers and variable names.

 Glyph(s) | Meaning |